 Chris Vola's writing appears or has appeared in The Rumpus, PopMatters, The Collagist, Rain Taxi, The Brooklyn Rail, elimae, and elsewhere.

 Alana Noel Voth never writes on a full stomach.
-Her first book, Fall, is forthcoming from Tiny Hardcore Press in 2012.
+Her story collection, Dog Men, is now available from Tiny Hardcore Press.
+You can also find her on Twitter.

 Ray Vukcevich's latest book is Boarding Instructions from Fairwood Press.
 His other books are Meet Me in the Moon Room and The Man of Maybe Half-a-Dozen Faces.